sulsanzhar/sulsanzhar/README.md

 ## 👨‍💻 About me

 <p>
-I am a frontend developer, and I genuinely enjoy what I do.
+I am a <b>Frontend Developer</b>, and I genuinely enjoy what I do.
 I strive to grow in this field, constantly improving my skills and keeping up with the latest IT innovations.
 <br>
 <br>
 I love being able to put a part of myself into my code, creating solutions that people use and enjoy, making their experience more convenient and enjoyable.
 </p>

--   🎓 Graduate of IT College
+-   🎓 Graduate of <b>IT College</b>
--   👨‍🎓 I am studying at International IT University
+-   👨‍🎓 I am studying at <b>International IT University</b>
--   💻 Completed programming courses at Attractor School (FullStack: React + NodeJs)
+-   💻 Completed programming courses at <b>Attractor School</b> (FullStack: React + NodeJs)
--   ✨ Graduate of the TechOrda program
+-   ✨ Graduate of the <b>TechOrda</b> program

 ## ⚙️ Technologies and Tools I use